Submitted by admin on Fri, 04/06/2018 - 05:07

 4. Findable

-If people cannot find the information they need on your site, they won't stay long.
-The information must be easy to find and understand with clear thought being given to the navigational structure of the information.
-Here, again, the UI of the website and the information architecture are important to ensure information is presented in a meaningful way.
+If people cannot find the information they need on your site, they won’t stay long.
+We must ensure that the information is easy to find and understand, and we should give clear thought to the navigational structure of the information.

 5. Accessible